twisterarmy/theme_nin/README.md

 Theme Nin v2 for twister-html
 =============================

-Nin is a clean and flat theme for the P2P microblogging plateform [Twister](http://twister.net.co) [(twister-core on github)](https://github.com/miguelfreitas/twister-core) based on the html client [twister-html](https://github.com/miguelfreitas/twister-html)
+Nin is a clean and flat theme for the P2P microblogging platform [Twister](http://twister.net.co) [(twister-core on github)](https://github.com/miguelfreitas/twister-core) based on the html client [twister-html](https://github.com/miguelfreitas/twister-html)

 ### Install